 I’m blown away by how far Nintendo Switch emulation has come in just the past few years.
 To me, it’s just as mind-blowing as when Valve rolled their first Proton release to the public.
 Linux gamers can not only play most of their favorite Windows games through Proton, but they can also play their favorite Switch games with higher frame rates and resolutions, thanks to emulation.
-In both cases, the experience is nearly flawless, thanks to Valve/CodeWeaver’s contributions to Wine, and the (mostly) voluntary, rigorous work programmers put in to their emulation projects to ensure a smooth, painless experience.
+In both cases, the experience is nearly flawless, thanks to Valve/CodeWeaver’s contributions to Wine, and the (mostly) voluntary, rigourous work programmers put in to their emulation projects to ensure a smooth, painless experience.

 I enjoy the Ryujinx emulator in particular, so I wanted to sit down and chat with gdkchan, the primary heart and soul behind the project (not to discredit the several other developers who are working on this as well). gdkchan went above and beyond providing the basic answer behind both ekianjo’s questions and my own.
 He expands on several of them, and as you read this, you’ll find out such things as: